SAMSUNG Design Prize by iF

 Hyuntaik Lim:

-"I hope designers will always remain those who think about the SDGs and continue to pay attention to the meaningful steps of the iF DESIGN TALENT AWARD."
+"I hope designers will always remain those who think about the SDGs and continue to pay attention to the meaningful steps of the iF DESIGN STUDENT AWARD."

 For more information and image material, please contact: